JuanPabloDiaz/calculator/README.md

 ## Description 💡

-This project was built as part of the [freeCodeCamp](https://www.freecodecamp.org/) Front End Libraries Certification.
+This project was built as part of the **[freeCodeCamp Front End Libraries Certification](https://www.freecodecamp.org/certification/1diazdev/front-end-development-libraries)**.
 The goal was to build a responsive web application that allows users to play calculator sounds by pressing keys on their keyboard or by clicking on the buttons on the screen.

 <div align="center">